SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The table in the picture above shows the telegraph interactive exhibit.
 You can take a seat at the table to use the working telegraph and send messages just as they did more than 100 years ago.

-Rare Photographs, Documents and Artifacts
+Rare Photographs, Documents, and Artifacts

 The museum also houses unique documents, photos and other important artifacts.

 This section on the second floor tells the story of Wells Fargo's role in the Pony Express.
 You can take a close look at some of the original stamps, postcards, and other documents from the 1860s.
-Simply pull out these doors to take a look.
+Simply pull out these panels to take a look.

 Rare documents housed in the Wells Fargo Museum in SF